openharmony/docs/en/application-dev/ability-deprecated/stage-formextension.md

 1. Set the **onclick** field in the HML file to **routerEvent** or **messageEvent**, depending on the **actions** settings in the JSON file.
 2. Set the router event.
    - **action**: **"router"**, which indicates a router event.
-   - **abilityName**: target ability name, for example, **EntryAbility**, which is the default UIAbility name in DevEco Studio for the stage model.
+   - **abilityName**: target ability name, for example, **EntryAbility**, which is the default main ability name in DevEco Studio for the stage model.
    - **params**: custom parameters of the target ability.
 Set them as required.
 The value can be obtained from **parameters** in **want** used for starting the target ability.
 For example, in the lifecycle function **onCreate** of the EntryAbility in the stage model, you can obtain **want** and its **parameters** field.
 3. Set the message event.
    - **action**: **"message"**, which indicates a message event.